gyk4j/blog/_posts/2024-02-29-fitting-windows-10-22h2-iso-image-4-7gb-dvd-r-ntlite.md

 Some suggested [using the Windows 10 build 1803 ISO][build-1803] from 2018 as a
 workaround, but it's not ideal.
-Why install an older version, and then have to waste more time on Windows Update downloading and applying software updates and patches released between 2018 until 2022?
-That may span several gigabytes of updates that may take 30 minutes or an hour to run?
+Why install an older version, and then have to waste more time on [Windows Update][windows-update] downloading and applying software updates and patches released between 2018 until 2022?
+That may span several gigabytes worth of updates requiring 30 minutes to an hour to run?

+It is better to install from an up-to-date installation media and be done with the latest updates in one go.

 ## Solution 2: Use a 8.5 GB DVD-R DL disc for Windows 10 22H2